westonshuken/h1n1-and-flu-vaccine-predictor/README.md

 #### 2. Deploy the Model & Application
   - Use the model to predict who may or may not get the vaccine next flu season.
   - Utilize the online application we created to mass survey individuals.
-  - An iterative approach to surveying using the appliction will naturally collect more data which consequently will better our predictions and reveal more insights.
+  - An iterative approach to surveying using the application will naturally collect more data which consequently will better our predictions and reveal more insights.

 ---